Bounga/bounga.org/_posts/2020-05-03-multiple-smtp-accounts-in-gnus-without-external-tools.md

 Before digging into it I'd like to explain my IMAP settings because it's tightly related to how we're going to setup SMTP.

-So let's take a look at the "select-method" definitions.
-This is where we tells Gnus about our IMAP servers, their local name and how they must behave:
+So let's take a look at the “select-method” definitions.
+This is where we tell Gnus about our IMAP servers, their local name and how they must behave:

 ```elisp